Poland - eCommercePoland - eCommerce

-There are a total of 27.8 million internet users in Poland.
-Approximately 24.1 million people use personal computers and 22 million use smartphones and tablets.
-More than half of customers use multiple devices for online shopping.
+There are a total of 28 million internet users in Poland, 66% of them shop on-line.
+More than half of customers use multiple devices for on-line shopping.
 The following is the breakdown of equipment used: laptops (80%), personal computers (61%), smartphones (47%), tablets (21%) and e-book devices (3%).
-In general, the number of internet users participating in on-line shopping has grown.
-48% of internet users shopped online in 2016 and 54% in 2017.
-By 2020, 70% of all internet users in Poland will shop online.

 Current Market Trends

-As technology changes allow customers to easily compare prices and products offered by various sellers, retailers tend to take an omnichannel approach to combine traditional and online sales channels to retain or expand their customer base.
-An increasing number also invest in advanced analytic tools.
-The industry primarily reaches customers through personalized advertising and content marketing.
-As for product popularity, the fastest growing segment of the e-commerce market is online grocery sales.
-This segment’s value is expected to reach $670 million by 2020, a 458% increase over $120 million last year.
+As technology changes allow customers to easily compare prices and products offered by various sellers.
+Retailers tend to take an omnichannel approach to combine traditional and on-line sales channels to retain or expand their customer base and only 20% of them sell exclusively on-line.
+E-commerce platforms and shops increasingly invest in advanced analytic tools, including artificial intelligence.
+The industry primarily reaches customers via social media, personalized advertising and content marketing.

 Domestic e-Commerce (B2C)

 The B2B e-commerce market is estimated at over USD 60 billion, and it is expected to grow 8% per year to reach USD 92 billion by 2020.
-At the moment, only some 35% of Polish firms use internet purchasing platforms.
-Approximately 30% of businesses, especially small businesses, do not maintain their own websites.
+At the moment, only some 35% of Polish firms use internet purchasing platforms. e-Commerce Services

 In general, e-commerce platforms in Poland are eager to work with foreign suppliers and sell their products online.
 Nevertheless, many limit their suppliers to European sources.
-They have little experience, if any, in dealing with suppliers from the United States and logistical support is limited.
+They have little experience in dealing with suppliers from the United States and provide limited logistical support, if any.

 Polish law enforcement agencies are increasingly focusing on Internet crime, but intellectual property infringement continues to be a problem.
-According to a recent study by Deloitte, Poland's businesses have lost over USD 760 million due to illegal use of content, while the state treasury has lost USD 210 million.
-It is estimated that most people use both legal and illegal content, sometimes making payments to piracy services.
-Video and audio are the most common forms of stolen content.
 Please see the Intellectual Property Rights section below for general information on this topic.